Check out Matt's book!

 You use both.
+Well, all three, really.
 They have notably different use cases and you should employ them in the way they’re really meant to be used.
 And it’s not difficult at all to juggle the two apps.
 Once you know how to use them, you’ll never go back.
 Here's a video overview of this topic.

 What’s Similar Between the Two?